indexdata/localindices/doc/mike-notes.md

 * database -- sub-database identifier
 * database_name -- corresponding sub-database name
 * id -- unique key, used to know when updates are provided
+* usage tag -- seems to be a human-readable designation
+* mngmt tag -- seems to be a human-readable designation

 (### Although, oddly, the word `database` occurs nowhere in `schema.xml` -- so I don't know where this is defined.
 It's in